I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/oprghdlr/nf-oprghdlr-deregisteropregionhandler.md

 <p> </p>

 ## -remarks
-<p>This routine is used in combination with <a href="https://msdn.microsoft.com/library/windows/hardware/ff536158">RegisterOpRegionHandler</a>.
-To deregister an operation region handler, the caller must specify the operation region object returned by <b>RegisterOpRegionHandler</b> when it registered the operation region handler.</p>

-<p>For more information about operation regions, see <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/acpi/supporting-an-operation-region">Supporting an Operation Region</a>. </p>

-<p>This routine is used in combination with <a href="https://msdn.microsoft.com/library/windows/hardware/ff536158">RegisterOpRegionHandler</a>.
+<p>This routine is used in combination with <a href="..\oprghdlr\nf-oprghdlr-registeropregionhandler.md">RegisterOpRegionHandler</a>.
 To deregister an operation region handler, the caller must specify the operation region object returned by <b>RegisterOpRegionHandler</b> when it registered the operation region handler.</p>

 <p>For more information about operation regions, see <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/acpi/supporting-an-operation-region">Supporting an Operation Region</a>. </p>